A martini glass filled with coffee

 • Electrolyte imbalance.
 Research shows that alcohol and caffeine can alter our body’s levels of essential electrolytes (such as sodium and potassium).
 An imbalance can lead to symptoms such as muscle cramps, dizziness, and fatigue.

 • Compromised cognitive abilities.
 Dehydration can impair concentration and cognitive functions.
-When merged with alcohol's detrimental effects on cognition, this combination can lead to poor decision-making and slower reaction times.
+When merged with alcohol's detrimental effects on cognition, this combination can lead to poor decision making and slower reaction times.

 Action steps.
 To help you stay hydrated, consider these tips:

-1. The 2-for-1 rule.
+• The 2-for-1 rule.
 For every alcoholic and/or caffeinated beverage you consume, drink two glasses of water.
 This not only paces your intake but also helps combat the dehydrating effects of both substances.

-2. Hydration on demand.
+• Hydration on demand.
 Always have a bottle of water on hand.
 Spice it up with slices of cucumber, lemon, or fresh mint for a refreshing twist.

-• Altered sleep architecture.
+While caffeine can be our morning buddy and afternoon ally, come nighttime, it becomes a sleep saboteur.
 Even if we manage to drift off, research shows that caffeine can interfere with the deeper stages of sleep, leading to less restorative slumber and more of the lighter, easily disrupted phases.

 • Contrasting effects.
 While caffeine is shouting "Stay awake!" to the brain, alcohol is murmuring "Drift off ... but not too deeply."
 This conflict can result in a restless night, in which we’re neither fully awake nor deeply asleep.